synesthesia-it/Murray/README.md

 }
 ```

-Different templates can be rendered sequentially by a single execution, leading to a standardized way of software developmen
+Different templates can be rendered sequentially by a single execution, leading to a standardized way of software development.

 # Key Features